deepankarm/jina-serverless-demo/README.md

 - Enables pay-per-use model of pricing.
 - Serverless allows invocations to be "event-driven".
 Though this demo only shows the event to be triggered by `jina.Client`, we can build different integrations where any [Cloudevent](https://cloudevents.io/) can possibly be converted into a `jina.Client` request.

+## What is this demo about?

+We'll use [Knative serving](https://knative.dev/docs/) along with [Linkerd service mesh](https://linkerd.io/2.11/overview/) & show how simple it is to enable autoscaling (from 0 to N) in Jina.

 ## Why Knative?

-- Knative allows us to scale from 0 to N, based on.
+Knative allows us to scale from 0 to N, based on.
   - `number of simultaneous requests per replica` ([concurrency](https://knative.dev/docs/serving/autoscaling/concurrency/)) or
   - `requests-per-second per replica` ([rps](https://knative.dev/docs/serving/autoscaling/rps-target/))
   - We can set min/max replicas per deployment.